kkplein/ssm-doc/docs/use-case.mysql-slow-log-rotation.md

 Run this command as root or by using the **sudo** command

 ```
-pmm-admin rm mysql:queries
+ssm-admin rm mysql:queries
-pmm-admin add mysql:queries --slow-log-rotation=false
+ssm-admin add mysql:queries --slow-log-rotation=false
 ```

-On PMM Server, you can check the value of the Slow logs rotation field on the QAN Settings page.
+On SSM Server, you can check the value of the Slow logs rotation field on the QAN Settings page.
 It should be *OFF*.

 ![](_images/qan.settings.1.png)

-On PMM Client (the host where you ran **pmm-admin add** command to add the MySQL monitoring service), use the **pmm-admin list** command to determine if the *slow log* rotation is disabled.
+On SSM Client (the host where you ran **ssm-admin add** command to add the MySQL monitoring service), use the **ssm-admin list** command to determine if the *slow log* rotation is disabled.

 ```
-$ pmm-admin list
+$ ssm-admin list

-PMM Server      | 127.0.0.1
+SSM Server      | 127.0.0.1
-Client Name     | percona
+Client Name     | ssm
 Client Address  | 172.17.0.1
 Service Manager | linux-systemd

 -------------- -------- ----------- -------- ------------------------------------------- --------------------------------------------------------------------------------------
 SERVICE TYPE   NAME     LOCAL PORT  RUNNING  DATA SOURCE                                 OPTIONS
 -------------- -------- ----------- -------- ------------------------------------------- --------------------------------------------------------------------------------------
-mysql:queries  percona  -           YES      root:***@unix(/var/run/mysqld/mysqld.sock)  query_source=slowlog, query_examples=true, slow_log_rotation=false, retain_slow_logs=1
+mysql:queries  ssm      -           YES      root:***@unix(/var/run/mysqld/mysqld.sock)  query_source=slowlog, query_examples=true, slow_log_rotation=false, retain_slow_logs=1
 ```

 !!! alert alert-warning "Important"